natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-14-no-8-rue-franklin-nantes-france.md

 description: A reflection on the juxtaposition of beauty and vandalism in Nantes' architectural landscape.
 emoji: 🎨
 tags:
+  - 🎨 Graffiti
+  - 🇫🇷 France
-  - 🎭 artworks
+  - 🌍 Culture
-  - 🚪 doors
+  - 🌍 Society
-  - 🏙️ architecture
+  - ⚒️ Blacksmiths
 haiku: |
   Graffiti blooms bright,
   Beauty marred, yet it flows well,